Medically reviewed by Drugs.com. Last updated on Feb 23, 2022.

 Therapeutic Class: Radiological Non-Ionic Contrast Media

-Gadoteridol injection is a magnetic resonance imaging (MRI) contrast agent.
-Contrast agents are used to help create a clear picture of the body during MRI scans.
-MRI scans are a special kind of procedure that let a doctor look at the inside of the body, such as the brain.
-They use magnets and computers to create images or “pictures” of the body.
+Gadoteridol injection is a magnetic resonance imaging (MRI) contrast agent used to help create a clear picture of the body during an MRI scan.
+MRI scans use magnets and computers to create images or “pictures” of certain areas of the body.
 Unlike x-rays, MRI scans do not involve radiation.
-Gadoteridol is a gadolinium-based contrast agent (GBCA) that is given by injection before the MRI to help diagnose problems in the brain, spine, head, or neck.
+Gadoteridol is a gadolinium-based contrast agent (GBCA) that is given by injection before an MRI to help diagnose problems in the brain, spine, head, or neck.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of gadoteridol injection in newborns to children 17 years of age.
 Safety and efficacy have been established.